 TRINITY SPRINGS PAVILION

-Local Commitment Alternative (LCA): Trinity Springs North is a 36-bed inpatient psychiatric facility for adults under court order to receive care that would otherwise be provided in a remote state psychiatric facility.
+Local Commitment Alternative (LCA): Trinity Springs North is an inpatient psychiatric facility for adults under court order to receive care that would otherwise be provided in a remote state psychiatric facility.
 The LCA allows patients to receive treatment while remaining close to home and family members, supporting reintegration into the community.

-Adolescent Inpatient Services: The Adolescent Inpatient Unit is a 16-bed, short-term, acute crisis intervention unit located within Trinity Springs Pavilion providing treatment to those between 13 and 17 years of age.
-This co-ed unit contains eight semi-private rooms and two common areas for group activities.
+Adolescent Inpatient Services: The Adolescent Inpatient Unit is a short-term, acute crisis intervention unit located within Trinity Springs Pavilion providing treatment to those between 13 and 17 years of age.
+This co-ed unit contains semi-private rooms and common areas for group activities.
 There are also a number of other secured indoor and outdoor areas used for therapeutic recreational activities.

 CENTRAL ASSESSMENT CENTER (HEMPHILL BEHAVIORAL HEALTH CLINIC)